-Skinnier Stuffed Shells are packed with flavor and a velvety-smooth filling.
-They’re made skinnier by using fat-free cottage cheese instead of ricotta, and part-skim mozzarella cheese!
+This Stuffed Shells Without Ricotta recipe is packed with flavor and a velvety-smooth filling.
+They’re made skinnier by using part-skim mozzarella and fat-free cottage cheese instead of ricotta!

-Friday nights at my house are family fun nights!
-This means 2 things: Italian comfort food and the 4 of us cuddling under a blanket while watching movies!
-I love whipping up Italian favorites like New York Style Pizza, Sausage and Peppers Pasta, Pepperoni Calzones, and Chicken and Gnocchi Soup on these nights.
+I love whipping up Italian favorites like New York Style Pizza, Sausage and Peppers Pasta, Baked Three Cheese Manicotti, Three Cheese Calzones, and Chicken and Gnocchi Soup.

-This past weekend I made these Skinnier Stuffed Shells with Meat Sauce.
-I wanted to make one of my favorite Italian dishes, but make it skinnier to accommodate my health goals that I set for this year.
+This past weekend I made this Stuffed Shells recipe without ricotta.
+I wanted to make one of my favorite Italian dishes but make it skinnier to accommodate the health goals I set for this year.